The Teretosi

 Reproduction and Life Cycle

-• Both holders and givers possess pouches and produce milk.
-As joeys grow extremely fast, a complete litter can quickly outgrow their parent's pouch.
-As a result, it is common for litters to be split between multiple pouches (Usually between parents and other family members) for allonursing and protection.
+• Both holders and givers have pouches and can produce milk.
+Joeys grow at an unbelievable rate and a litter may outgrow their parent's pouch within a matter of months.
+As a result, it is common for litters to be split in advance between multiple pouches (Usually between parents or other family members).

-• Most litters will outgrow their pouch within 6 to 10 months, after which time within the pouch must be evenly distributed between each joey.
-By 4 years old, most joeys will be unable to fit within the pouch even by themself.
+• Most litters will outgrow the pouch within six to eight months, after which time within the pouch must be shared (Or more often argued over).
+By four years old, most joeys are unable to fit within the pouch even by themself.

 • Teretosi are considered adults at 19 years old.
-Their lifespan peaks at 200 and their life expectancy ranges from 100-120.
+While their life expectancy sits just above 100 years, their lifespan peaks at 200.

 • Social Structure

-• Traditionally, teretosi formed small, semi-nomadic family packs.
-Most children would disperse to form their own groups, creating vast swaths of territory all belonging to a single familial line.
+• Traditionally, teretosi formed small, semi-nomadic familial packs.
+Children would loosely disperse around their original pack, creating vast swaths of territory all belonging to a single family.
+Most packs were friendly with each other, however skirmishes and spats over territory and prey were common.

 • Diet